KnowFutures — Issue N°1

 The shift away from traditional learning models is crucial.
 Itʼs no longer about simply acquiring knowledge; the emphasis is on applying it to create, innovate, and challenge the status quo.
 Take Abdullah Hakeem, a young Saudi student who pushed the boundaries of his university projects, propelling himself into a career in AI through hands-on, practical learning.
 His story isnʼt just a personal success—itʼs a testament to how new educational approaches are reshaping industries like artificial intelligence, equipping students with the skills needed for the future.

 As technology continues to bridge gaps across languages and cultures, the potential for cultural innovation grows.
 Local Saudi start-ups like Labib Technologies are leading the way with AI-driven language tools, designed to process and generate Arabic content with increasing sophistication.
 The implications are profound.
 These tools donʼt just make Arabic knowledge more accessible on a global scale—they also play a vital role in preserving cultural narratives and enabling cross-cultural dialogue.
-This isnʼt simply about showcasing technology.
-Itʼs about fostering a deeper connection between innovation and cultural preservation.
-By supporting such initiatives, weʼre not just safeguarding our heritage; weʼre actively participating in a global conversation about the future of culture.
-Itʼs a powerful synergy: leveraging technological advances while staying rooted in the unique cultural fabric of Saudi Arabia.

 In the end, integrating smart technologies into education and lifelong learning is about more than adopting the latest tools.
 Itʼs about embracing a mindset that sees education, creativity, and culture as interconnected forces driving progress.
 At the intersection of tradition and innovation, the goal isnʼt just to preserve the past but to actively shape the future.
 This is an exciting moment for Saudi Arabia, and through a commitment to lifelong learning and cultural innovation, thereʼs an opportunity to offer a new model to the world—one where technology and culture evolve together in harmony.

 Ultimately, the impact of these innovations wonʼt be measured by the tools themselves but by the minds they inspire, the careers they launch, and the cultural dialogues they spark.
-By nurturing a culture of creativity, collaboration, and critical thinking, weʼre building a future where cultural and intellectual growth go hand in hand —creating a legacy of innovation that will resonate for generations.
+By nurturing a culture of creativity, collaboration, and critical thinking, weʼre building a future where cultural and intellectual growth go hand in hand—creating a legacy of innovation that will resonate for generations.

 The Future of the Past The Gamble on Heritage through Innovation

 A New Kind of Preservation Preserving heritage has long been divided into two camps: conservationists who aim to freeze sites in time and modernizers who introduce contemporary features, often at the expense of authenticity.
 This binary framework is starting to shift.
-Rather than choosing between stasis and spectacle, new approaches treat ancient sites as dynamic, living environment, using technology to tell deeper, more nuanced stories without erasing the traces of time.
+Rather than choosing between stasis and spectacle, new approaches treat ancient sites as dynamic, living environments, using technology to tell deeper, more nuanced stories without erasing the traces of time.

 Image